Percona-QA/pquery/README.md

 # pquery
-PQuery is a small utility targeted to test/crash MySQL for QA purposes
+PQuery is a small utility written to test/crash MySQL for QA purposes